pkivolowitz/CSC4730-Fall-2023/README.md

 Ensure you have the latest `brew`.

-You'll also need the riscv toolchain.
+You'll also need the riscv toolchain plus qemu.

-`brew install riscv-gnu-toolchain`
+`brew install qemu riscv-gnu-toolchain`

 And as per Windows, get the xv6 repo.
 It is likely there is a small change to be made to the `makefile`.